Welcome to The Glitched Chronicles

 Why do they have a long-distance relationship?
 Why can’t she just leave the Underworld?

-Because her ex decided that godhood was an invitation to ignore the fact that she’s married, monogamous, and not interested in him.
+Because her ex - that secretly possessive ex - decided that godhood was an invitation to ignore the fact that she’s married, monogamous, and not interested in him.

-Meet Alaric, the “Oak King”, the personification of summer and growth.
-He’s a deified incel who is just now learning that having the powers of a god doesn’t mean he always gets what he wants.
+Alaric - which, if you haven't figured out by now, is the ex - became the personification of summer and growth.
+He’s a deified incel who suddenly learned that having the powers of a god doesn’t mean he always gets what he wants.

 When Alaric was young, he had a choice: love or legacy.
-The brilliant woman he adored was a biracial daughter of immigrants.
+Isadora, the brilliant woman he adored, was a biracial daughter of immigrants.
 In the eyes of upper-class society, it wasn't the right kind of legacy.
 He ended the courtship to pursue someone of "better" breeding who could help him further his family line.

 Isadora, for her part, was relieved.
 She had been searching for a tactful way to tell him she wasn't interested.
 Not in him.
 Not in men.
-Not for anything that mattered.
+Not in anyone in that way.

 She married Elias instead.
-He's gay.
+A gay Witch.
 She needed the cover; so did he.
-It was, all things considered, the most functional relationship either of them would ever have… Which says rather a lot about everyone else in this story.
+It was, all things considered, a functional relationship.

 But let's get back to Alaric's fixation with Isadora.
 He exchanged letters with her well after he was married — and for a time, his wife didn't know.
-Despite his persistence, Isadora kept her responses platonic and intellectually focused: polite, almost formal, written as though she assumed she was already known to the household.
+Despite his persistence, Isadora kept her responses platonic and intellectually focused.
+When he tried deviating from her favorite topic - the occult and humanity's divine potential - and towards seduction, she would remind him of their respective vows and then double down on the metaphysical writings.

 His wife eventually found the letters.
 There was technically nothing to find.
-No obscure innuendo, no warmth that crossed a line.
+No obscure innuendo amidst the amount of occult writing that could have filled tomes.
 It didn't matter.
+Isadora had "stolen" Alaric's mind and heart without knowing it.

 Then came the invitation that made ignoring the whole arrangement impossible: Isadora had written to invite Alaric and his wife to meet with her and Elias, to discuss her belief that apotheosis was attainable.